 Assistant Athletic Trainer

-Joe Hoffer is in his seventh season as an athletic trainer at The University of Alabama, all with the Crimson Tide baseball team.
+Joe Hoffer is in his ninth season as an athletic trainer at The University of Alabama, all with the Crimson Tide baseball team.
 Along with his duties as athletic trainer for the baseball team, Hoffer is in charge of Graduate Assistant Recruitment and aides in Mentoring Workshops for current Alabama Graduate Assistant Athletic Trainers.

 Hoffer joined the Tide staff following a two-year stint at the University of Wisconsin-Stout and four years of experience with USA Baseball.
 He worked the 2006 and 2007 seasons at UW-Stout in Menomonie, Wis., where he served as the athletic trainer and pitching coach for the Division III school.